 Under this arrangement, you will not be expected to pay any upfront or ongoing fees for your solicitor’s services.
 Furthermore, if your claim is unsuccessful, you won’t have to pay them for the work they have done on your case.

 If your claim succeeds, you will pay your solicitor a success fee.
-This is a legally capped percentage deducted from your compensation award.
+The fee percentage will be capped by law and taken from your compensation award.

 If you have suffered an injury to the elbow, and would like to know if you could be eligible to work with one of our No Win No Fee solicitors, you can contact our advisors.
 Our friendly team is available 24 hours a day to help you and offer free advice.